siouan/frontend-gradle-plugin/README.md

     // 'nodeDistributionUrl' property is not set.
 By default, this property is 'null' nodeVersion = '12.16.1'

-    // [OPTIONAL] Sets this property to force the download from a custom website.
+    // [OPTIONAL] Set this property to force the download from a custom website.
 By default, this
     // property is 'null', and the plugin attempts to download the distribution compatible with the
     // current platform from Node's website.
 The version of the distribution is expected to be the
     // same as the one set in the 'nodeVersion' property, or this may lead to unexpected results.